pirsch-analytics/docs/docs/advanced/events.md

----
-title: "Events"
-date: 2022-11-06
-draft: false
-weight: 4
-description: "Events allow you to track actions and attach metadata to them."
----
+# Events

 Events measure how many visitors took a certain action, like clicking on a button or filling out a form, and calculate the conversion rate and (optional) average time.
 You can filter the dashboard by events and track additional metadata fields (key-value pairs).

-The main difference to [conversion goals]({{<ref "dashboard/conversion-goals.md">}}) is, that you programmatically control when an event is sent and can attach metadata.
+The main difference to [conversion goals](/advanced/conversion-goals.md) is, that you programmatically control when an event is sent and can attach metadata.

 > Note that events count towards your billable monthly page views.

 ## Creating Events

 Events are automatically created and added to your dashboard as you send them.
-Events can be sent from your website using JavaScript, or from your backend using our [API]({{<ref "api-sdks/api.md">}}) or one of our [SDKs]({{<ref "api-sdks/_index.md">}}).
+Events can be sent from your website using JavaScript, or from your backend using our [API](/api-sdks/api.md) or one of our [SDKs](/api-sdks/sdks.md).

 ## Sending Events From Your Website